asarnaout/OpenGeneticAlgorithm.NET/README.md

 ### 🧬 **Chromosomes**
 Your solution candidates.
 Strongly typed and extensible.
 Each `Chromosome<T>` subclass defines how a solution is represented and evaluated.
 Implement:

-- CalculateFitness() — return a higher-is-better score for the current Genes
+- CalculateFitnessAsync() — return a higher-is-better score for the current Genes
-- Mutate() — randomly perturb Genes to explore the search space
+- MutateAsync() — randomly perturb Genes to explore the search space
-- DeepCopy() — produce a full copy used during crossover
+- DeepCopyAsync() — produce a full copy used during crossover
-- GeneticRepair() (optional) — fix invalid states after crossover/mutation
+- GeneticRepairAsync() (optional) — fix invalid states after crossover/mutation

 Tip: See the TSP chromosome in the Quick Start above for a concrete example.
 The pattern is the same for any problem: choose a gene representation, define a fitness function, add a simple mutation, and optionally repair to enforce constraints.